 Walking in Claire and Jamie’s footsteps: Locations in Fife

-Fast-forward to 2017: the success of the first two Outlander Starz TV series has lead to the third and fourth being in production now.
-The excitement for us comes in preparing to welcome visitors to Edinburgh who may have been influenced to come here because of their interest in the Outlander stories.
+Fast-forward to 2017: the success of the first two Outlander Starz TV series has lead to the forth being shown and the fifth about to screen on Amazon Prime in the UK in Spring 2020.
+The excitement for us comes in preparing to welcome visitors to Edinburgh who may have been inspired by Outlander to come here because of their interest in the Outlander stories.

 For visitors who wish to take things at their own pace, and explore the locations used in the first series, VisitScotland have produced a guide and map to many of the Outlander locations, which you can download.

 Short day trips out from Edinburgh mean that many of the locations are easily accessible for visitors – try:

 - Falkland Village – which becomes Inverness where the opening scenes and many of the 1940s stories were set

 - Culross Village – to see the Abbey, Palace and houses which double as Cranesmuir